- Excursions and Day Trips

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-A few group meals, including a welcome dinner, meals during orientation weekend and program excursions, lunch during the Thai cooking class, and a farewell dinner, are included in the program fee.
-Meals during the regular workweek and free weekends are not included.
+A group welcome dinner and farewell dinner are included in the program fee.
 Eating out in Thailand is very cheap—about $2-3/meal.
 Thailand’s culinary portfolio is diverse, rich and delightful.
 Soups, rice and noodle dishes are peppered with unique combinations of sauces and spices found nowhere else in the world.
 Fruit is fresh, cheap and plentiful.

 Short excursions and day trips will be included as part of the program and may include some or all of the following: